BubbleBuffer/opencode-dynamic-context-pruning/README.md

     "pruneThinkingBlocks": {
       "enabled": false
     },
-    // Run an LLM to analyze what tool calls are no longer relevant on idle "onIdle": {
+    // (Legacy) Run an LLM to analyze what tool calls are no longer relevant on idle "onIdle": {
       "enabled": false,
       // Override model for analysis (format: "provider/model")